-- provide an exciting, enjoyable and rewarding learning experience which will serve as a solid foundation for a professional engineering career leading eventually to registration as a Chartered Engineer (CEng); - establish fundamental principles of electronics, mathematics and computing, and develop the connection between these and a broad range of engineering systems; - develop the analytical skills necessary to characterise, model and design circuits and systems in both continuous and discrete time; - encourage initiative and confidence in approaching engineering problems and adoption of an investigative approach to their solution using a blend of analytical and practical skills; - develop skills in presentation of technical work, the interpersonal and organisational requirements associated with carrying out an engineering project, and an appreciation of the industrial and social context of the technology; - give an understanding of the role and responsibilities of the professional engineer to society and the environment; - engender the communication and interpersonal skills necessary for operation in a professional engineering environment and to provide an education that allows graduates to adapt the future changes in technology.
+- provide an exciting, enjoyable and rewarding learning experience which will serve as a solid foundation for a professional engineering career leading eventually to registration as an Incorporated Engineer (IEng); - encourage initiative and confidence in approaching engineering problems and adoption of an investigative approach to their solution using a blend of analytical and practical skills; - develop skills in presentation of technical work, the interpersonal and organisational requirements associated with carrying out an engineering project, and an appreciation of the industrial and social context of the technology; - give an understanding of the role and responsibilities of the professional engineer to society and the environment; - engender the communication and interpersonal skills necessary for operation in a professional engineering environment and to provide an education that allows graduates to adapt the future changes in technology.

-The supplementary aims of the industrial placement mode of attendance are to provide graduates with relevant workplace experience and to launch their initial professional development with a view to becoming a Chartered Engineer.
+The supplementary aims of the industrial placement mode of attendance are to provide graduates with relevant workplace experience and to launch their initial professional development with a view to becoming an Incorporated Engineer.